feliperohdee/use-dynamodb-reactive-hooks/README.md

 ## 📝 Notes

-- The scheduler automatically handles optimistic locking using the `__ts` field
 - Failed tasks will be retried according to the `maxRetries` configuration
 - Recurring tasks are automatically rescheduled after successful completion
 - The scheduler uses DynamoDB's GSI capabilities for efficient task querying